woai3c/Front-end-articles/en-articles/monitor-sdk.md

 }
 ```

+With page stay duration data, you can:
+- Identify engaging vs. problematic content
+- Set benchmarks for content performance
+- Detect potential usability issues (extremely short durations)
+- Measure the effectiveness of content updates or redesigns

 ### Page Access Depth

 Recording page access depth is very useful.
 For example, for different activity pages a and b, if page a has an average access depth of 50% and page b has 80%, it indicates that page b is more popular with users.
 Based on this, we can make targeted improvements to page a.

+**Why this matters**: Access depth measures how far users scroll down a page, revealing whether they're viewing all your content or abandoning it partway through.
+This metric helps identify content engagement patterns and potential issues with content structure or page length.

 Additionally, we can use access depth and stay duration to identify e-commerce order fraud.
 For example, if someone enters the page and immediately scrolls to the bottom, then waits a while before purchasing, while another person slowly scrolls down the page before purchasing.
 Even though they have the same stay duration, the first person is more likely to be committing fraud.